AriFordsham/GHCWiki/commentary/compiler/stack-areas.md

 ```

 Let's assume we visit the blocks in lexical order, which is what a reverse post-order depth-first search would give us.
+At each block, we give the initial maps as a pair of bindings, then describe what we do at each instruction.

+- L0: Initial maps: ({}, {}).
+At the instruction `sp := stack<L1 + 2>;`, we see the stack area associated with `L1` for the first time.
+Checking the maps, we see that `<L1 + 2>` is not bound, so we have to allocate space for it.
+Because it is a parameter-passing area, it must be placed at the young end of the stack. .....

-Note: We can make the copy propagation only if the stack location is not "live"-out.
+Note: This greedy algorithm makes the copy propagation only if the stack location is not "live"-out.
 Otherwise, we would have two values sharing the stack slot, with no guarantee that they could safely share the location.
 If we had an interference graph, we could make a more informed decision, but that's a non-greedy optimization.

 What about a procedure's incoming and outgoing parameters, which should appear at the young end of the stack, in a predetermined location?
 The locations of these stack slots are determined by convention.
 Should we initialize the map with their locations?